antor44/livestream_video/Audio-Transcription-Chrome/README.md

   - Click **Default IP** to revert to localhost.
   - Click **Default Port** to revert to 9090.

+*You must refresh the page if you make configuration changes after starting the capture within the same tab.

 ### Start Transcription:

 Click **Start Capture** to begin capturing audio and sending it to the server.
 The first time a model is selected, necessary files will be downloaded automatically.